ZXShady/enchantum/README.md

 **Pros**
 - Fast compile times but only if range is small
+- Functor based api.

 **Cons**
-- Requires specifying enum first/last values manually
+- Requires specifying enum first/last values manually (instrusive does not mix well with third party enums)
 - Compile time slows down with large enum ranges

 ### enchantum

 **Pros**
-- Avoids intrusive macros
+- Macro-free (non intrusive)
 - Does not sacrifice API ease of use and features for compile time sake (e.g no `ENCHANTUM_ALL_ENUMS_ARE_CONTIGUOUS_OPTIMIZATION` flag which would disable support for sparse enums)
-- No manual range definitions required for each enum  (but supported if desired)
-- Delivers fast compile times
+- Allows specifying ranges for specific enums when needed
+- Compiles fast.
-- Clean and Simple API `enchantum::to_string(E)` no `enchantum::to_string<E::V>()` since compile times are fast
+- Clean and Simple Functor based API `enchantum::to_string(E)` no `enchantum::to_string<E::V>()` since compile times are fast.
-- More features like disabling null termination if not needed
+- Features like disabling null termination if not needed and specifying common enum prefix for C style enums, and reflect '0' values for bit flag enums.
 - Supports all sort of enums (scoped,unscoped,C style unfixed underlying type,anonymous namespaced enums, enums with commas in their typename,etc...);

 **Cons**
 - C++20 required
+- Compiler errors are incomprehensable if something goes wrong, needs a level 10 wizard to read them.
+- No support for wide strings (yet)
 ---

 ## Compile-Time Benchmarks